 Run eligibility checks

-You can run both real-time and batch 270/271 eligibility checks in your account to verify a patient's insurance coverage and benefits.
+You can run real-time 270/271 eligibility checks in your account to verify a patient's insurance coverage and benefits.

 You can also run a special kind of real-time eligibility check called a Medicare Beneficiary Identifier (MBI) lookup.
 MBI lookups allow you to retrieve benefits information from the Centers for Medicare and Medicaid Services (CMS) when you don't know the patient's MBI.